18F/tts-buy-cloudgov-3pao/solicitation_documents/RFQ.md

 -   The contractor is expected to provide the following categories of services:

-    -   3.2.3 Annual Assessment
+    -   Task 1.
+Annual Assessment

-    -   3.2.4 Significant Change Assessment
+    -   Task 2.
+Significant Change Assessment

 ### **Requirements**